 - Discuss negative body image issues for women with implications for treatment of their sexual concerns.
 E,H,I

 - Discuss the impact of sexological/social trends on clients and practitioners, such as in BDSM, polyamory and sacred sexuality.

 - Define and discuss branding for business success as it relates to prospective business goals.
 O

-- Define and discuss the elements involved in a successful web presence.
+- Define and discuss the importance of careful planning and the elements involved in a successful web presence.
 O

 - Develop and present a sample presentation on WDYD.
 O

 - Describe 2 simple marketing strategies for your business, such as social media or speaking opportunities.
 K,O